pk-fr/yakpro-po/README.md

 Published under the MIT License

+## What is Php Obfuscation?

+When you have a php project you want do distribute, as php is a script interpretor, you distribute also all the sources of your software!

+You may want, for any reason, that other people do not understand, modify, or adapt your software.

+As your software must be understandable by the **php runtime**, but needs to very difficult to understand by human people, obfuscation is a very good way to achieve this goal.

+### YAK Pro - Php Obfuscator Obfuscation Main Features:

+- Removes all comments, indentation, and generates a single line program file.
+- Scrambles :
+  - Variable names.
+  - Function names.
+  - Constant names.
+  - Class names.
+  - Property names.
+  - Method names.
+- Recursivly obfuscates a project's directory.
+- Makefile like, timestamps based mechanism, to re-obfuscate only files thaht were changed since last obfuscation.
+- Many configuration options thats let you have **full control** of what is obfuscated within your project!

+### Why Yet Another Php Obfuscator?
+I began testing some already existing php obfuscation tools, but I did'nt found one that whas fitting all my needs.
+I wanted a **simple** command line tool, based on a **highly customisable** config file, that would be able to:
+- Be fast and re-obfuscate only files that were changed based on timestamps of file.
+- Preserve some files and/or directories from obfuscation.
+- Do not include in the obfuscated target, some files/directories that are present on the source project.
+- Accept lists of names and/or name prefixes to not obfuscate.

+So I started to write this tool.
+Version 1.0 has been written within a few days...
+Expect many improvements to come...

 ## Setup:
     put the downloaded files where you want... chmod a+x yakpro-po.php     would be helpfull...